West Siang district

-West Siang district (Pron:/ˈsjæŋ or ˈsɪæŋ/) is an administrative district in the state of Arunachal Pradesh in India.
+West Siang district (/ˈsjæŋ/ or /ˈsɪæŋ/) is an administrative district in the state of Arunachal Pradesh in India.

 History

 In 1989, territory was given from West Siang to the East Siang district.
 Since 1999, this territory has been in the new Upper Siang district.
-Archaeological finds from Malinithan in West Siang are on display at the Jawaharlal Nehru Museum, Itanagar.
-It was once a part of the Chutiya kingdom.
 West Siang was divided into Upper Siang and Lower Siang.
 West Siang district was bifurcated on 9 December 2018 when northern areas along China border were made a separate Shi Yomi district.

 Geography

 The district headquarters is located at Aalo.
 West Siang district occupies an area of 8325 km2, comparatively equivalent to Crete.

 Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line will intersect with the proposed East-West Industrial Corridor Highway and will pass through this district, alignment map of which can be seen here and here.

 Divisions

 There are seven Arunachal Pradesh Legislative Assembly constituencies in this district: Liromoba, Likabali, Basar, Along West, Along East, Rumgong, and Mechuka.
 The first six are part of Arunachal West Lok Sabha constituency, while Mechuka is part of Arunachal East Lok Sabha constituency.